Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/offline/README.md

   - Displays only downloaded map areas by retrieving offline map info from the device.
   - Use the constructor with `OfflineMapInfo` to create the state. `OfflineRepository.OfflineMapInfos` provides the list of all portal item information for web maps that have downloaded map areas can be obtained using the `OfflineRepository` singleton object.
 - When the device network connection has changed…
-  - Re-initialize the the state `OfflineMapState` using the desired constructor.
+  - Re-initialize the `OfflineMapState` using the desired constructor.

 ### Permissions